Flying-foxes and bats

 For more information please visit Queensland Health and Biosecurity Queensland websites.

-Do not handle or touch sick or injured flying-foxes.
+Do not touch or handle sick or injured flying-foxes.